Emulating redshift mixing due to blending in weak gravitational lensing: Effective redshift distribution for lensing in the presence of blending

 \section{Effective redshift distribution for lensing in the presence of blending}

-We begin by considering a simplified case in which all galaxies are isolated on the image.
-Every object detected and selected into a weak lensing source sample can be unambiguously associated with a single galaxy in this setup.
+We begin by considering a simplified case in which all galaxies are isolated in the image.
+Every object detected and included in a weak-lensing source sample can be unambiguously associated with a single galaxy in this setup.
 The ellipticity of a galaxy's associated detection is an estimator of the reduced shear, whose measurement is subject to various sources of bias.
-The multiplicative component of the bias can be expressed as a response $\bm{R}$ of the measured ellipticity to the shear $\bm{g}$ experienced by the galaxy.
-While $\bm{g}$ is a spin-2 quantity with two components and $\bm{R}$ is a $2\times2$ matrix, the two off-diagonal elements of $\bm{R}$ are empirically found to be negligible, and the diagonal elements are approximately equal.
-Therefore, we are only concerned with a single component and use scalar notations $g$ and $R$ unless otherwise specified. $R$ depends not only on the apparent properties of the galaxy but also on its local observing conditions, such as PSF and background noise.
-We denote the collection of all properties the response depends on as $\bm{G}$.
+The multiplicative component of the bias can be expressed as a response, $\bm{R}$, of the measured ellipticity to the shear, $\bm{g}$, experienced by the galaxy.
+While $\bm{g}$ is a spin-2 quantity with two components and $\bm{R}$ is a $2\times2$ matrix, the two off-diagonal elements of $\bm{R}$ are empirically found to be negligible, and the diagonal elements are approximately equal {\citep{sheldonPracticalWeaklensingShear2017}}.
+Therefore, we are only concerned with a single component and use scalar notations $g$ and $R$ unless otherwise specified, where $R$ depends not only on the apparent properties of the galaxy, but also on its local observing conditions, such as the PSF and background noise.
+We denote the collection of all properties that the response depends on as $\bm{G}$.

-Neglecting the galaxy shape noise and the correlation of the intrinsic shapes, the observed shear $g_{\rm obs}$ of an ensemble of detections at angular direction $\bm{\theta}$ averages over the true shear at this sky position and at redshift $z$ weighted by the shear response and abundance of galaxies \citep{maccrannY3ResultsBlending2022},
+Neglecting the galaxy shape noise and the correlation of the intrinsic shapes, the observed shear, $g_{\rm obs}$, of an ensemble of detections at angular direction, $\bm{\theta}$, averages over the true shear at this sky position and at redshift, $z$, weighted by the shear response and abundance of galaxies \citep{maccrannY3ResultsBlending2022}:

-$n_{\bm{G}}(z,\bm{\theta})$ presents the multidimensional distribution of the properties and redshift of galaxies associated with the detections included in the sample.
-In this formulation, contributions from higher-order shear bias are conventionally neglected, an approximation that holds for cosmic shear where $g\ll1$ (e.g., \citealt{LiHighOrder2024,JansenHighorder2024}).
+Here, $n_{\bm{G}}(z,\bm{\theta})$ presents the multi-dimensional distribution of the properties and redshift of galaxies associated with the detections included in the sample.
+In this formulation, contributions from higher order shear bias are conventionally neglected, an approximation that holds for cosmic shear where $g\ll1$ (e.g. \citealt{LiHighOrder2024,JansenHighorder2024}).
 The additive component of the shear bias is ignored as it is unrelated to blending.

 The dependence of $g_{\rm obs}$ on sky position $\bm{\theta}$ enables the use of common statistics such as $n$-point correlation functions.
-Additionally, $n_{\bm{G}}(z,\bm{\theta})$ can be specified for galaxies associated with those detections selected into a particular redshift bin, allowing tomographic analysis.
+Additionally, $n_{\bm{G}}(z,\bm{\theta})$ can be specified for galaxies associated with those detections selected into a particular redshift bin, enabling a tomographic analysis.